Yubico/yubikit-android/README.md

 # Yubico Mobile Android SDK (YubiKit)

-**YubiKit** is an Android library provided by Yubico to interact with YubiKeys on Android devices.
+**YubiKit** is an Android library provided by Yubico to enable interaction between YubiKeys and Android devices.
 The library supports NFC-enabled and USB YubiKeys.

-The library includes a demo application implemented in Kotlin, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo), which provides a complete example of integrating and using all the features of the library in an Android project.
+The library includes a demo application implemented in the Kotlin playground, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) provides a complete example of integrating and using all the features of the library in an Android project.

-Changes to this library are documented in this [changelog](./yubikit-android/blob/master/Changelog.md).
+Changes to this library are documented in [changelog](./yubikit-android/blob/master/Changelog.md).

 **NOTE** The pre-release version of YubiKit Android SDK supported a subset of FIDO2 functionality.
 In this general availability (GA) version, that FIDO2 module has been removed.
-We recommend developers use the official [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps) provided by Google.
+If you require the FIDO2 module, we recommend developers use the official [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps) provided by Google.

 ## About

 YubiKit requires a physical key to test its features.
-In order to run the included [demo application](./yubikit-android/tree/master/YubikitDemo) and to integrate the YubiKit into your own app, get a YubiKey to test functionality.
+Running the included [demo application](./yubikit-android/tree/master/YubikitDemo) and integrating YubiKit into your app requires a YubiKey in order to test functionality.

 YubiKit is a multi-module library with the following components:

-[Yubikit](./yubikit/README.md) provides functionality to detect whether a YubiKey is plugged in or connected over NFC.
+[Yubikit](./yubikit/README.md) provides functionality for detecting whether a YubiKey is plugged into a device or connected to a device over NFC.

 [OATH](./oath/README.md) provides functionality to store OATH TOTP and HOTP credentials and obtain one-time codes.

-[OTP](./otp/README.md) provides implementation classes to obtain Yubico OTPs via USB or NFC.
+[OTP](./otp/README.md) provides implementation classes to obtain Yubico OTPs using either USB or NFC.

 [PIV](./piv/README.md) provides an implementation of the Personal Identity Verification (PIV) interface.

-[MGMT](./management/README.md) provides YubiKey management functionality, a subset of the API for personal customization of the YubiKey and the HMAC-SHA1 challenge-response.
+[MGMT](./management/README.md) provides YubiKey management functionality.
+This includes a subset of the API for personal customization of the YubiKey and the HMAC-SHA1 challenge-response.

-All YubiKit modules have javadoc and sources deployed with the library archive.
-Use that documentation for a more detailed explanation of all the APIs methods, properties and parameters.
+All YubiKit modules include javadoc and additional resources deployed with the library archive.
+Refer to the javadoc documentation detailed about the API's methods, properties, and parameters.

 ### Note

 YubiKit consumes data from the token and translates it to the application for further processing.
-YubiKit performs data validation for the purposes of creating valid responses to the application; however, content/logical validation and security decisions are outside YubiKit's scope and must therefore be handled by the application.
+YubiKit performs data validation for the purposes of creating valid responses to the application.
+Neither content validation nor logical validation are included in YubiKit, and nor are security decisions.
+These tasks must be handled by your application.

 ## Getting Started

-To get started, you can try the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo) as part of this library or start integrating the library into your own application.
-Before starting to look at the SDK, make sure you have downloaded the zip file containing all the necessary assets for using the library.
+To get started:

+1. Download the zip file containing all the required library assets.
+2. Try the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo).
+This is included with the library.
+3. Start integrating the library into your own application.

 ### Try the Demo